Panther chameleon: Description

-Panther chameleons grow 16-20" (40-51cm) long, with females typically being smaller than males.
+Panther chameleons grow 16-20" (40–51 cm) long, with females typically being smaller than males.
 In a form of sexual dimorphism, males are more vibrantly colored than the females.
+Another form of sexual dimorphism is in size, it has been concluded that males are much larger and heavier than females and therefore seen as a large sex difference in body size.
 Coloration varies with location, and the different color patterns of panther chameleons are commonly referred to as 'locales', which are named after the geographical location in which they are found.
 Panther chameleons from the areas of Nosy Be, Ankify, and Ambanja are typically a vibrant blue, and those from Ambilobe, Antsiranana, and Sambava are red, green or orange.
 The areas of Maroantsetra and Tamatave yield primarily red specimens.
 Numerous other color phases and patterns occur between and within regions.
 Females generally remain tan and brown with hints of pink, peach, or bright orange, no matter where they are found, but there are slight differences in patterns and colors among the different color phases.

 Like all chameleons, panther chameleons exhibit a specialized arrangement of toes.
 On each foot, the five toes are fused into a group of two and a group of three; these specialized feet allow the panther chameleon a tight grip on narrow branches.
 Each toe is equipped with a sharp claw to gain traction on surfaces such as bark when climbing.
 On the forelimbs, there are two toes on the outer (distal) side of each foot and three on the inside (medial).
 On the hind legs, the arrangement is reversed: two toes are fused medially and three distally.

 Panther chameleons have very long tongues (sometimes longer than their own body length) which they are capable of rapidly extending out of the mouth to capture prey, which is mostly terrestrial invertebrates and very rarely, plant material.
 Once the tip sticks to a prey item, it is drawn quickly back into the mouth, where the panther chameleon's strong jaws crush it and it is consumed.

 Distribution

 Range

 Panther chameleons are native to Madagascar; this species is widespread in lowland areas of the eastern and northeastern sections of the country.
-Additionally, it has been introduced to Réunion and Mauritius.
+Additionally, it has been introduced to Réunion and Mauritius and recently within the US state of Florida through the pet trade.